Sydney to Hobart

-It's unclear at this stage how spectator numbers around Sydney Harbour will be managed, though judging by the restrictions expected to be imposed for New Year's Eve, it might be wise to get creative and avoid the most populous spots this year.
+It's unclear at this stage how and if spectator numbers around Sydney Harbour will be managed, though judging by measures tabled for New Year's Eve, it might be wise to get creative and avoid the most populous spots this year.
 Sydney Harbour YHA's rooftop has one of the best views of the harbour, and is exclusive to guests who will perfectly placed to watch the mustering of competitors before the race begins.
 Alternatively, if you've ever thought about watching from the water, this year might be the year.

-If you do decide to risk being issued a move-along order by authorities, the three best spots to watch the competing vessels leave Sydney Harbour are Headland Park at Middle Head, Q-Station (North Head) and Hornsby Lighthouse on South Head (in the suburbs of Mosman, Manly and Watsons Bay respectively).
-Each of these vantage points will let you see the yachts at full steam as they fight to be the first out of the heads and into the open ocean.
+If you do decide to head to one of the traditional vantage points, the three best spots to watch the competing vessels leave Sydney Harbour are Headland Park at Middle Head, Q-Station (North Head) and Hornsby Lighthouse on South Head (in the suburbs of Mosman, Manly and Watsons Bay respectively).
+Each of these will let you see the yachts at full steam as they fight to be the first out of the heads and into the open ocean.

 The best and most easily accesible spot to watch the finish line is from Battery Point, just south of the centre of Hobart.
 Here you'll get great views of the finish line itself, just off Castray Esplanade.
 Alternatively, nearby Constitution Dock is the central hub of the post-race festivities and is a hive of people watching for the triumphant boats as they come in to moor.
 This will be where you'll be spending the majority of the day if you're hoping to see the victors popping champagne.